 - Your cancer subtype: Tests may be available to learn if your cancer is sensitive to hormones.
 This is particularly true for breast cancer, where all tumors are tested to see if they are sensitive to the hormones estrogen or progesterone.

-- How the cancer responded to previous treatments: If your cancer grows or comes back after hormone therapy, your oncologist may choose a different type of treatment.
-Prostate cancer that returns or grows after hormone therapy is called "castration-resistant prostate cancer" or CRPC.
+- How the cancer responded to previous treatments: If your cancer grows or comes back after hormone therapy, your oncologist may choose a different type of treatment. cancer that returns or grows after hormone therapy is called "" or CRPC.

-Hormone therapy is most often given as systemic therapy by injection or as a pill.
+Hormone therapy is most often given as by injection or as a pill.